jju/tome/rules/dwarf.md

 **Size:** Medium (about 4–5 feet tall)
 **Speed:** 30 feet

-As a Dwarf, you have these special traits.

 #### Darkvision

 You have [Darkvision](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#Darkvision) with a range of 120 feet.